Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 And with that, I'd like to take a few minutes to underscore the strength of our business strategy and reflect on our thinking around the current environment and our largest growth opportunities going forward.

-I want to be clear, our growth story is intact.
+I want to be clear: our growth story is intact.
 Our brand is truly stronger than it's ever been, and we are actively managing our growth.
 We are in command of the things that we can control, and yes, operating in an environment with many things that we can't control, but what you won't from us today are excuses, hope-based expectations or complacency.

 But you will hear about the deep foundation we built for growth, and the confidence that we will capitalize on our competitive advantages.
 Moreover, while we will continue to optimize our business and demonstrate prudent investment, there is no change to our growth strategy or investment thesis which remains laser-focused on delivering sustainable, profitable growth and creating value for our shareholders.